fastapi/fastapi/docs/alternatives.md

 And it generates Swagger 2.0 schemas (OpenAPI 2.0).

-That't how it works in Flask, Starlette, Responder, etc.
+That's how it works in Flask, Starlette, Responder, etc.

 But then, we have again the problem of having a micro-syntax, inside of a Python string (a big YAML).